Juliet Rix discusses the iconic festa – the high point of the Maltese community year.Read more...

 Long-haul destinations don’t have a monopoly on the colourful and unfamiliar – the range of cultures and experiences on offer in Europe is as varied as anywhere on earth.

-Adrian Phillips, Bradt’s Publishing Director and author of guides to Hungary and Budapest
+Adrian Phillips, Bradt’s Managing Director and author of guides to Hungary and Budapest

 Europe’s umbrella makes room for scorching Mediterranean beaches and icy northern wildernesses; wolves in the Carpathian mountains and polar bears in Svalbard; Spanish gazpacho and Hungarian goulash; the peal of church bells and the muezzin’s call to prayer; slick glass towers and prehistoric stone circles.
 It’s a continent with countless opportunities to get off the beaten track, whether in countries sitting firmly on the tourist map or in places a little less familiar.